 Bankruptcy Stay

 When you file bankruptcy, an automatic bankruptcy stay goes into effect by operation of law.
-The bankruptcy stay, also called the "automatic stay," stops most types of adverse creditor action against you and your property.
+The bankruptcy stay, also called the "automatic stay," stops lawsuits, foreclosure of your home, judgment collection, and most other types of adverse creditor action against you and your property.
 There are exceptions.
-A San Diego bankruptcy lawyer can explain whether any exceptions apply to your situation.
+An experienced bankruptcy lawyer can explain whether any exceptions apply to your situation.

 What Types of Acts Will the Bankruptcy Stay Stop?

-The bankruptcy stay will usually (absent an exception) stop the following acts against you or your property:
+The bankruptcy stay will usually automatically stop the following acts against you or your property:

-• Stop home foreclosure dead in its tracks!
+- Stop foreclosure of your home dead in its tracks!

 Chapter 13 Co-Debtor Stay